Ann Van Hoey

 van hoey anne PAGE

 Born in Belgium in 1956, Ann Van Hoey initially trained as a commercial engineer, then developed a passion for ceramics and changed careers.
-It took her less than ten years to make her mark on the international art scene.
+In less than ten years she established herself on the international art scene.

-Spotted at the Vallauris Ceramics Biennial in 2008, Ann Van Hoey went on to accumulate a string of exhibitions and awards, while her work found its way into the most prestigious collections.
+First noticed at the Vallauris Ceramics Biennial in 2008, Ann Van Hoey went on to accumulate a string of exhibitions and awards, while her work entered major public and private collections.

 She was recently appointed Commander of the Order of the Belgian Crown.

-Using a system of cut-outs, incisions and a series of folds reminiscent of the Japanese technique of origami, Ann Van Hoey creates forms in which geometric rigor and sobriety of expression accompany, even amplify, the elegant poetry of lines and volumes.
-The artist leaves nothing to chance, expressing a quest for perfection and great simplicity that turn these "objects" into veritable sculptures.
+Through a system of cut-outs, incisions and a series of folds reminiscent of the Japanese technique of origami, Ann Van Hoey creates forms in which geometric rigour and sobriety of expression accompany, even amplify, the elegant poetry of lines and volumes.
+The artist leaves nothing to chance, revealing a search for perfection and great simplicity that transform these “objects” into true sculptures.

-"Absolute formal perfection" wrote Guillaume Morel, pointing to a radicality that Ann Van Hoey certainly shares with the minimalist sculptors she admires, but which in her case, far from their avant-garde austerity, is a source of beauty and delight.
-To their slogan "Less is more", she responds with "always more simplicity", or even "always more calm".
-From the Minimalist regime, she retains the principle that reduction, repetition and seriality allow us to play with the smallest deviations, with detonating subtleties [...].
+"Absolute formal perfection", wrote Guillaume Morel, pointing to a radicality that Ann Van Hoey certainly shares with the minimalist sculptors she admires, but which in her case – far from their avant-garde austerity – is a source of beauty and delight.
+To their slogan "less is more", she responds with "ever more simplicity", or even "ever more calm".
+From the minimalist ethos she retains the principle that reduction, repetition and seriality allow us to play with the slightest deviations, with striking subtleties […].

-And the colors.
+And the colours.
 Red.
 Yellow.
 Orange.
 Blue.
 Green.
-We haven't experienced this undivided joy of color since... our childhood, perhaps.
-Just as intense, but much warmer, matte and tactile since the artist substituted engobe for the glossy lacquers of his earlier pieces, these colors bathe you in light.
-Objects bursting with precision and exactness, color opens you up to the unlimited, as if topped with sky, blue, red, yellow, green!
+Such unalloyed joy of colour has not been experienced since… perhaps childhood.
+Just as intense, but far warmer, matte and tactile ever since the artist substituted the glossy lacquers of her earlier pieces for engobe, these colours bathe the viewer in light.
+Objects bursting with precision and exactness, opening through colour onto the unlimited, as if washed with sky, blue, red, yellow, green!

-Manuel Jover, journalist and art critic, excerpt from the 2021 exhibition catalog.
+Manuel Jover, journalist and art critic, excerpt from the 2021 exhibition catalogue

 Public and private collections